SimonDarksideJ/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/09_shadows_effect/index.md

     This happens because the shadow hulls are _still_ being drawn as colors into the `LightBuffer`.
 The shadow hull shader is rendering a black pixel, so those black pixels are drawing on top of the `LightBuffer`'s previous point lights.
 To solve this, we need to create a custom `BlendState` that ignores all color channel writes.

-9. Create another a new variable in the `DeferredRenderer`:
+9. Create another new variable in the `DeferredRenderer`:

     [!code-csharp[](./snippets/snippet-9-62.cs)]